ErpNetDocs/tech/modules/logistics/concepts/goods-cost/costing-methods.md

 @@name supports multiple costing methods to accommodate diverse business needs.
 The available costing methods include:

 ## 1. **Average cost for the whole product:**
 The most commonly used method, given that not all products have lots.
-It is used when when lots are not assigned to the product or when tracking cost price by lots is unnecessary.
+It is used when lots are not assigned to the product or when tracking cost price by lots is unnecessary.

   The cost is calculated by taking the value of all available products, regardless of whether they have lots or not, and averaging it.